 Frederick Douglass (1818-1895) was an escaped slave who became one of the most charismatic and forceful leaders of the American abolition movement.
 He spent the most productive 25 years of his life in Rochester, where he excelled as an orator and as the editor of the newspaper The North Star and other renowned anti-slavery publications.

-He was born Frederick Bailey, his mother a slave, his father presumably a white plantation owner.
+He was born Frederick Bailey at Holme Hill Farm in Easton, Maryland.
+His mother was a slave, his father presumably the farm’s white owner.
 Frederick learned to read in childhood.
 As a young man he briefly embraced Christianity but soon abandoned it, observing that the religion did so little to soften the behavior of slave owners.
 At the age of 20 he made his daring escape.
 (In later life, he would remark that “Praying for freedom never did me any good til I started praying with my feet.”)
 He adopted the colorful surname “Douglass” from a character in a book by Sir Walter Scott.
 He was soon a popular speaker at abolition meetings.

 Douglass built warm friendships in Rochester’s abolitionist community, among them the radical Quakers Isaac and Amy Post (his hosts when he first came to the city) and the famed abolitionist and feminist activist Susan B. Anthony.

-In July 1848, Douglass accompanied Amy Post to Seneca Falls, New York, where they attended the Woman’s Rights Convention that sparked the 19th century woman suffrage movement.
+In July 1848, Douglass and Amy Post traveled to Seneca Falls, New York, where they attended the Woman’s Rights Convention that sparked the 19th century woman suffrage movement.
+He was the only male to speak at the convention, drawing parallels between black men and American women as equally disenfranchised.
 The site of this historic convention has been restored and also houses an impressive museum, all operated by the National Park Service.
 In the museum, an assemblage of life-size statues of conference participants includes an excellent likeness of Douglass.

 Angered by passage of the Fugitive Slave Act, Douglass delivered his famous “Fifth of July” address on July 5, 1852, at Rochester’s Corinthian Hall.
+(Emancipation of slaves in New York -- which occurred on July 4, 1827 -- was traditionally celebrated on July 5 so as not to conflict with Independence Day observances.)
 In thunderous language he condemned America’s July Fourth holiday as a hollow fraud because there was neither dignity nor freedom for Americans whose skin was black.
 He reserved some of his harshest language for pro-slavery Christian clergymen: "I would say welcome infidelity! welcome atheism! welcome anything! in preference to the gospel as preached by those divines!
 They convert the very name of religion into a barbarous cruelty."
 Many historians consider this the most important anti-slavery speech of the years leading up to the Civil War.
 Sadly, its site is now a city parking structure.

 Douglass was a good friend of the agnostic orator Robert Green Ingersoll.
 Douglass once remarked that Ingersoll and Lincoln were the only white men in whose company "he could be without feeling he was regarded as inferior to them."